josielbruk/manage-tests/README.md

   cp frontend/.env.frontend.template frontend/.env.frontend
   docker-compose up --build

+  # Note:
-  # Note: The frontend Dockerfile now automatically runs makemigrations for the contacts app before applying migrations and starting the server.
-This ensures your database schema is always up to date for local development.
+  # - The frontend Dockerfile now automatically runs makemigrations for the contacts app before applying migrations and starting the server.
+  # - The Dockerfile uses the DB_HOST environment variable (defaulting to 'db') for database connectivity and wait-for-it.
+This allows seamless local and cloud deployments—just set DB_HOST appropriately in each environment.
   ```

 ### Manual Deployment & Teardown